IDF admissions to misconduct after initial denials

 The Israel Defense Forces (IDF), the military forces of the State of Israel, has on several occasions been involved in incidents that resulted in accusations of misconduct or potential breaches of international law.
 In some instances, initial official statements or denials were later revised following internal investigations, which subsequently acknowledged wrongdoing or provided more clarity on events.
-This article documents such instances, emphasizing the timeline from initial denial to subsequent acknowledgment.

-Qibya massacre (October 14, 1953)
+Qibya massacre (14 October 1953)

-Initial report and denial

 In October 1953, Israeli troops led by Ariel Sharon, under Operation Shoshana, or Qibya massacre, attacked the village of Qibya in the West Bank, then controlled by Jordan.
 Over sixty-nine Palestinian villagers, primarily women and children, were killed.
 Israeli forces framed this operation as a retaliation for the Yehud attack, where an Israeli mother and her two children were killed.
 Numerous structures, including forty-five houses, a school, and a mosque, were destroyed in Qibya.
 The incident garnered international attention, being condemned by institutions such as the United States Department of State and the United Nations Security Council.
 Initially, Israeli officials denied military involvement, suggesting it was the act of enraged civilians.

-Investigation and admission

 In the wake of international criticism, Israel eventually acknowledged that the attack on Qibya was approved by its leadership.
 However, they contested the reported death toll.
 Ariel Sharon, who played a pivotal role in the operation, defended it by asserting that it was a necessary retaliation for previous terror attacks against Israelis.

-Kafr Qasim massacre (October 29, 1956)
+Kafr Qasim massacre (29 October 1956)

-Initial report and denial

-On October 29, 1956, during the Kafr Qasim massacre, Israeli border police killed 48 Arab civilians, including women and children, who were returning home from work in the village of Kafr Qasim.
+On 29 October 1956, during the Kafr Qasim massacre, Israeli border police killed 48 Arab civilians, including women and children, who were returning home from work in the village of Kafr Qasim.
 The villagers were unaware that a curfew had been imposed earlier that day amid tensions surrounding the Suez Crisis.
 Israel immediately imposed a military censorship blocking all media reporting on the event.
 For months, the government denied responsibility and refused access to the village.

-Investigation and admission

 After two months of protests led by Arab Knesset members, Israel finally lifted the media blackout.
 An inquiry found that border police shot the villagers under orders from commanders to kill anyone violating the curfew.
 In 1958, courts martial convicted a number of officers of murder, though their prison sentences were soon controversially reduced by appeals and presidential pardons.
 The key outcome was the landmark ruling that soldiers have a duty to disobey manifestly illegal orders.
 The court found the "shoot to kill" order blatantly unlawful.